Discover 10 Highlights from Art Basel Paris 2025

 5. Peter Paul Rubens at Gagosian

-Playing to the beat of their own drum, Gagosian secured a special exemption to present a 17th-century Old Master: Peter Paul Rubens’s The Virgin and Christ Child, with Saints Elizabeth and John the Baptist (c.
+Playing to the beat of their own drum, Gagosian secured a special exemption to present a 17th-century Old Master work: Peter Paul Rubens’s The Virgin and Christ Child, with Saints Elizabeth and John the Baptist (c.
 1611–14).
 Breaking the fair’s post-20th-century focus, the mega-gallery received the green light in recognition of the painting’s exceptional quality and its resonance with modern and contemporary art.
 The recently rediscovered oil-on-panel—which previously sold for over $7 million at Sotheby’s in January 2020—is hailed by the gallery as a prime version of the popular subject.
-It is being exhibited in a curated dialogue with figures like Pablo Picasso, Alberto Giacometti, and John Currin.
+Likely a commission for private devotional purposes, Rubens’s masterwork was painted ten years prior to his celebrated commission from the French queen, the Marie de’ Medici cycle (1622–25), which remains on view at the Louvre.
+It is being exhibited in a curated dialogue with figures like with works by John Currin, Jadé Fadojutimi, Alberto Giacometti, Pablo Picasso, Auguste Rodin, Jenny Saville, and other artists who have shaped the course of postwar and contemporary art.

 Person in white garment holding a reflective disc, creating a mirrored effect against a blurred colorful background.